RikiTikkiTavi/superconduct-tc-reg/README.md

 **Modelling:**

+Some experiment results available at: https://dagshub.com/RikiTikkiTavi/superconduct-tc-reg/experiments (due to the latency of dagshub's mlflow service current number of experiments is limited.)

 DNN and GBDT (Gradient-Boosted Decision Trees) models were compared under varying data processing steps and model architecture heuristics.
 GBDT performs significantly better then DNN, while ensuring lower variance: val_RMSE (for now: bare eye estimate of sample mean and 98% CI from the box plot) $` \approx 9.6 \pm 0.2 `$ vs $` 13.8 \pm 0.5`$.
 DNN requires slightly larger model size then GBDT and resource-intensive hyperparameter (including architecture parameters) tuning, to achive the result comparable with GBDT.

+TODO: Systematic experiment execution and report here

 ## Execute